CluckeyMcCormick/fictional-guacamole/scripts/GraphViz/README.md

 Like the *KDM*, we have a hierarchy and flow script.
 They make really simple charts (since there's only two states).

+## REM Hierarchy and Flows (State & Data)
+These two scripts document the next AI development stage after the *Kinematic Driver Machine*: the *Rat Emulation Machine*.

+This also has a hierarchy script.
+However, as the first machine to feature *regions*, this machine features multiple flow scripts - one that depicts the flow of control between the different states, and one that depicts the flow of data between the states.

 ## XSM Tutorial
 The Extended State Machine (*XSM*) concept can get pretty complicated pretty quickly, so I thought it would be prudent to generate some documentation for how they work.
 Of course, that required diagrams.
 A LOT of diagrams.
 Those are stored here.